AccelerationNet/a-cl-logger/README.md

 message should be processed or not.
 Loggers inherit their log level from their parents.
 If a logger has multiple direct parents its log level is the min of the levels of its parents.

-### Goals

- * node-logstash integration
- * Swank presentations integration (objects are printed to the REPL as an inspectable presentation (C-c M-p)
- * Support logging of more than just strings, eg: json
- * Context sensitive logging (easily use the dynamic context to add to the data being logged)

 ### Glossary